riffomonas/code_club/setup-instructions.md

 <img class="center" src="/code_club/assets/images/final_script.png" width="50%">

 There are several ways to run this script.
 You could copy and paste all the code to the console window below.
-An easier way would be to click Source, and Source with Echo.
+An easier way would be to click "Source", and "Source with Echo".
 There are a few other ways to run the code in the script in your console, but this will serve us well for now...

 <img class="center" src="/code_club/assets/images/source_script.png" width="50%">